-A handheld device or test measures the brain’s responses to sounds and is used to test hearing in newborns.
+A handheld device or a test measures the brain’s responses to sounds and is used to test hearing in newborns.

 Not recognising and treating impairment can seriously impact a child’s ability to speak and understand language and can cause social and emotional difficulties.

 In Australia, three to six children in every thousand have some degree of hearing impairment.
 Approximately 250 to 400 children are born each year with significant permanent hearing impairment in both ears.
 However, hearing impairments can occur during and after birth.

 Hearing impairment, hearing loss, or deafness refers to the partial or total inability to hear sounds and speech.
 Impairments can range from mild to severe and can be temporary or permanent.